High-visibility on the railways

-The specification for high visibility clothing to be worn by UK railway maintenance workers is set out in the Railway Group Standard.
+The specification for high-visibility clothing to be worn by UK railway maintenance workers is set out in the Railway Industry Standard.

 A train is not capable of stopping within a short distance, and drivers can do relatively little to prevent the injury or death that results from a collision with humans (or animals).